amir-shiati/email-verification-api/README.md

 # What is this?

-A **complete, secure, ready to use, highly customizable** email verifier API.
+A **Fast, Secure, Ready to use, Highly customizable** email verifier API.

 # How to use